 Part community gathering spot, part hipster haven, Artists & Fleas has hosted thousands of artists and vendors since opening its doors.
 It's a place where buyers find unique designs, artists and vintage collectors in an atmosphere that’s in the tradition of old world marketplaces with a firm foot in what is contemporary, original and hip.

 We love cool stuff.
 We love to shop.
 We love the thrill of discovery.
 And we especially love discovering new things in out-of-the-way places where we can meet the people behind the creations who made it, found it and brought it to market.
 Artists & Fleas was a way to bring all the things we loved to a community that was creative and dynamic but lacked a place to come together.

-Now in its 13th year, Artists & Fleas continues to build a cooperative community gathering place in a daily market inside Chelsea Market in Manhattan and weekly in Williamsburg, Brooklyn, and twice a month in Venice, and the Arts District in Los Angeles, for artists, designers, and collectors.
+Now in its 13th year, Artists & Fleas continues to build a cooperative community gathering place for artists, designers, and collectors at a daily market inside Chelsea Market in Manhattan, weekends in Williamsburg, Brooklyn, Saturdays in Venice, and on the second and fourth Saturday of the month in the Arts District in Los Angeles.